kh31514/FinalProject-Functional-Programming/INSTALL.md

 Install instructions:

-After unzipping the source code, change to the source code's directory in command line, and run "make build".
+After unzipping the source code, change directories to "ocaml-spotify-web-api", and run "make build".
+Return to the home directory and run "make build" again.

 If the terminal prompts an error message, you likely need to install packages.
 Try running the following commands:
 * opam install lwt